Plan a Cruise My Trips Port Guides Featured Cruises

 Poble Espanyol

 An open-air architectural museum showcasing replicas of famous Spanish buildings, squares, and streets.
-It offers a journey through Spain's diverse architectural styles, along with artisan workshops, restaurants, and cultural events.
+It offers a journey through Spain's diverse architectural styles, with artisan workshops, restaurants, and cultural events.

 21